safe-research/fiducia/README.md

 # Fiducia 🛡️

 > [!WARNING]
-> Code in this repository is not audited and may contain serious security vulnerabilities.
+> Code in this repository is not audited and may contain serious security holes.
 Use at your own risk.

 Fiducia is a comprehensive Safe transaction guard that adds enhanced security controls through time delays and cosigner requirements.
 It enforces stricter transaction validation while providing flexible permission management for Safe multisig wallets.